jalupaja/bluetooth_tracker/README.md

 # Bluetooth scanner
-> This is a WIP project with the goal of tracking Bluetooth devices
+> This project has the goal of tracking and later analysing Bluetooth devices

+The official repository is hosted on [github](https://github.com/jalupaja/bluetooth_tracker).

 ## Current Capabilities
 - list BLE devices and their properties